Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 Phone and email templates to help you

-CHOICE Help email templates can help you script your complaint before you get in touch with the business.
-These templates will help you write your complaint easily and in a way the business will understand.
+If you're contacting the business by phone, our scripts and email templates can help you get started.
+They'll help you express your complaint easily and in a way the business will understand.

-If it concerns a safety issue, report it to the Australian Competition & Consumer Commission Product Safety Division.
+- If it concerns a safety issue, report it to the Australian Competition & Consumer Commission Product Safety Division

 Stock images: Getty, unless otherwise stated.